MainulDip/JavaEveryday/java-lang-basic-102.md

 ### Overview:
-Continued From java-language-tour.md (follow the overview)
+Continued From java-language-tour.md (follow the overview).......

 ### Interfaces: